m3ftah/android-p2p-mockplugin/README.md

 -**launchTests** will run the calabash scripts on each respective node and create execution reports

--**printTestReport** will display the content of the reports created by the 'launchTests' task
+-**launchMongo** will create a mongo DB inside a docker container to stock the results of the tests

+-**requestMongoByFeatures** & **requestMongoByNodes** will print a report including all failing elements of the test, one sorted by features and the other one sorted by nodes

 -**cleanAndrofleet** will delete every temporary files created by the plugin to launch the tests.